February 12, 2014 @ 6:30pm: Reading Group - The Last Report on the Miracles at Little No Horse by Louise Erdrich

 We are excited to announce that this quarter's reading group will be held in conjunction with the Colorado Women's College and DU's University College.
 Join us in the Anderson Academic Commons at 6:30pm for dinner and a lively discussion about an award winning novel.
 For more information, or to RSVP, please email firstname.lastname@example.org.

 From the back cover of the book: For more than a half-century, Father Damien Modeste has served his beloved people, the Ojibwe, on the remote reservation of Little No Horse.
 Now, nearing the end of his life, Father Damien dreads the discovery of his physical identity, for he is a woman who has lived as a man.
 To further complicate his quiet existence, a troubled colleague comes to the reservation to investigate the life of the perplexing, possibly false saint Sister Leopolda.
 Father Damien alone knows the strange truth of Leopolda's piety and is faced with the most difficult decision: Should he tell all and risk everything...or manufacture a protective history though he believes Leopolda's wonder-working is motivated solely by evil?

-GWST reading group events are open to all faculty, staff, and students (undergrad and grad) who are interested in reading and talking more about gender-related issues.
-You don't have to be affiliated with the GWST program to participate; this is a way for you to explore issues and get to know other people on campus with similar interests.
-During this meeting, we discussed The Immortal Life of Henrietta Lacks, by Rebecca Skloot.
+GWST reading group events are open to all faculty, staff and students who are interested in reading and talking more about gender-related issues.
+You don't need to be affiliated with the GWST program to participate - this is a great way for you to explore issues and get to know other people on campus with similar interests.